Removal from the list of workers subject to reinforced individual health monitoring

 Article R. 4323-56 of the French Labor Code stipulates that the operation of certain equipment presenting particular risks, due to its characteristics or purpose, is subject to a driving license* issued by the employer.
 This is the case, for example, for an employee using a self-propelled handling truck or a mobile elevating work platform.

-*Authorization to operate equipment is issued following an assessment organized by the head of the establishment, the aim of which is to certify that the worker has the aptitude and ability to operate the equipment for which authorization is being considered.
-This assessment takes the following three elements into account:
+Appendix 1 of the decree of September 26, 2025 defines the model certificate applicable to driving permits. *The driving authorization is issued following an assessment organized by the head of the establishment, which aims to certify that the worker has the aptitude and ability to drive the equipment for which the authorization is being considered.
+This assessment takes into account the following three elements:

 Electrical certification